 - Preparing ex-team members for the upcoming projects

-- Track working time for each member of the group, monitoring the amount of the work done, clock-in, clock-out, and breaks.
+- Track working time for each group member, monitoring the amount of work done, clock-in, clock-out, and breaks.

-- Delegate tasks by using a team schedule for observing the workload for each member of the team.
+- Delegate tasks by using a team schedule for observing the workload of each member of the team.

 - Control project budget by client invoicing, setting precise team rates, tracking project-related expenses, and getting timely email notifications in case of a budget threshold.